 MP for Mid Derbyshire

-Jonathan Davies is the Labour (Co‑op) MP for Mid Derbyshire, first elected in July 2024.
-He currently serves on multiple committees, including the Environmental Audit Committee, the Backbench Business Committee, the Court of Referees and the Ecclesiastical Committee.
+Jonathan Davies is a Labour (Co-op) MP for Mid Derbyshire, first elected in 2024.
+He sits on several committees, including the Environmental Audit Committee, the Backbench Business Committee, the Court of Referees and the Ecclesiastical Committee, and is involved with the Unauthorised Entry to Football Matches Bill committee.

-Declared financial interests include one entry for gifts, benefits and hospitality from UK sources; one miscellaneous entry; and one entry for visits outside the UK.
+Declared three financial interests: gifts, benefits or hospitality from UK sources; a miscellaneous entry; and visits outside the UK.

 Generated 21 February 2026